smudger4/IP9258/README.md

 * Toggle
 * Get status

-More details on the [Wiki](https://github.com/smudger4/Indigo-IP9258/wiki)
+More details on the [documentation page](https://smudger4.github.io/Indigo-IP9258/)